Privacy & Security Protocols

 - We make data available on a secure platform—the All of Us Research Hub—and track the activity of all researchers who use it.

-- We enlist independent reviewers to check our plans and test our systems on an ongoing basis to make sure we have effective security controls in place, responsive to emerging threats.
+- We enlist independent reviewers to check our plans and test our systems on an ongoing basis.
+These reviewers help make sure we have effective security controls in place, responsive to emerging threats.

 For more details, please read the Precision Medicine Initiative Data Security Policy Principles and Framework and the Privacy and Trust Principles.